Günther Josten: Aerial victory claims

 According to US historian David T. Zabecki, Josten was credited with 178 aerial victories.
-Spick also lists Josten with 178 aerial victories claimed in 420 combat missions, all of which were on the Eastern Front.
+Spick also lists Josten with 178 aerial victories claimed in 420 combat missions, all of which were on the Eastern Front, and a mission-to-claim ratio of 2.36.
 He further claimed 25 unconfirmed victories and was never shot down in combat.

 Mathews and Foreman, authors of Luftwaffe Aces – Biographies and Victory Claims, researched the German Federal Archives and found records for 178 aerial victory claims, plus 13 further unconfirmed claims.
 This number includes one claim over a United States Army Air Forces flown B-17 Flying Fortress, and 177 Soviet Air Forces piloted aircraft on the Eastern Front.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 44793".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.